CogappLabs/storiiies-viewer-nextjs/README.md

 - `npm run start` - Start production server
 - `npx biome check` - Run linting and formatting checks
 - `npx biome check --write` - Auto-fix linting and formatting issues

+## Todo

+- [ ] Handle manifest inputs on the homepage: if a user pastes a manifest instead of an `info.json`, parse its canvases, show a picker UI for each image, and then continue using the chosen canvas' `info.json`.

 ## License